 The Michel Thomas Method

 This highly acclaimed (and just as expensive) method comes through courses in 3 levels in Russian, called “Start,” “Total,” and “Perfect.”
 The “Start” course introduces the Russian language through 50 most common words and their use; “Total” is their standard course, which contains interactive exercises, and “Perfect” is supposed to help you achieve a flawless fluency.
-The course is advertised as an ultimate tool for effortless learning that enables you to speak confidently within a couple of fours.
-The fancy mobile app may help you get a feel of what the courses look like, but the free version only contains one lesson.
+The course is advertised as an ultimate tool for effortless learning that enables you to speak confidently within a couple of hours.
+Unfortunately, it’s not very good.
+Review.

 While most language learning apps focus on flashcards and memorization, this one utilizes a different approach.
 It lets you learn the language naturally by simultaneously reading and listening to various stories in Russian and your native language (as long as you speak one of the 13 languages they cover at the moment).
 This way, you learn words within a context and internalize grammar rules at the same time.